-3.1.2 Analysis and reporting

-- Provide an assessment against performance indicators in the Harvest Strategy. - Update SA fisheries status report as required. - 3.1.3 Industry and Policy liaison

-- Participate and contribute to PIRSA/industry meetings where needed as the research representative. - Participate in the Research Subcommittee of the Spencer Gulf and West Coast Prawn Fisherman's Association (SGWCPFA). - Respond to appropriate requests from PIRSA Fisheries and Aquaculture.
+- 3.1.1 Analysis and reporting - Provide an assessment against performance indicators in the Harvest Strategy. - Update SA fisheries status report as required. - 3.1.2 Industry and Policy liaison - Participate and contribute to PIRSA/industry meetings where needed as the research representative. - Participate in the Research Subcommittee of the Spencer Gulf and West Coast Prawn Fisherman's Association (SGWCPFA). - Respond to appropriate requests from PIRSA Fisheries and Aquaculture. - 3.1.3 Reporting

-3.1.4 Reporting

-- Deliver stock status reports (2019/20-2021/22; no status report in 2022/23). - Provide annual performance indicator advice note. - Provide Advice Note on potential adjustments to reference points in the WCPF Harvest Strategy to account for modified surveys and reference periods. - Provide other relevant material as required, including data provision to industry.
+- Deliver biennial stock status reports. - Provide annual performance indicator advice note. - Provide Advice Note on potential adjustments to reference points in the Harvest Strategy to account for modified surveys. - Provide other relevant material as required, including data provision to industry.